molily/molily.de/_posts/2017-12-21-robust-javascript.md

 The browsers only have a JavaScript engine built in, so we cannot just run, say, PHP in the browser.
 But other languages can be translated into JavaScript, like an Arabic text can be translated into English.

 Typically, programming languages are compiled into machine code for a specific processor architecture or into bytecode for a virtual machine.
 It is also possible to compile them into another language, like JavaScript.
-As we’ve learned already, such a compiler-translator is called transpiler.
+As we’ve learned already, such a translator-compiler is called transpiler.

 Transpilers allow to write front-end code in an arbitrary language.
 Someone has to develop the transpiler, of course.
 This opens up tremendous possibilities.
 We can use strictly-typed languages, or purely functional languages, or languages designed for the purpose of building user interfaces.